Galcedion/imperial-dating-system-js/README.md

 # imperial-dating-system-js

-This is a JavaScript converter for the Warhammer 40,000 Imperial Dating System.
+This is a JavaScript converter for the Warhammer 40,000 Imperial Dating System, allowing for a conversion from the currently used timestamps to the Imperial Dating System and from the Imperial Dating System to currently used timestamps.

-It is based on the detailed explanation found on [https://warhammer40k.fandom.com/wiki/Imperial_Dating_System](https://warhammer40k.fandom.com/wiki/Imperial_Dating_System), thanks to the guys over there.
+It is based on the detailed explanation found on [https://warhammer40k.fandom.com/wiki/Imperial_Dating_System](https://warhammer40k.fandom.com/wiki/Imperial_Dating_System), thanks to the guys over there for the information on the IDS!

 (Archive: [https://web.archive.org/web/20240121133546/https://warhammer40k.fandom.com/wiki/Imperial_Dating_System](https://web.archive.org/web/20240121133546/https://warhammer40k.fandom.com/wiki/Imperial_Dating_System))